Sultanate of Women: Kösem Sultan

-Kösem Sultan (1589-1651), born in Tinos was the most powerful and highest ranking woman in the History of the Ottoman Empire.
-She was the most trusted advisor of Sultan Ahmed I and was his only the Haseki Sultan and was active in the Ottoman administration since she was still the Sultan's consort.
+Kösem Sultan (1589–1651), born in Tinos, was one of the most powerful women and the highest ranking woman in the History of the Ottoman Empire.
+She was the most trusted advisor of Sultan Ahmed I and his Haseki Sultan.
+She was active in the Ottoman administration as the Sultan's consort.
 Historians credit her with persuading him to spare the life of his younger half-brother (who eventually became Mustafa I), thus putting an end to the centuries-old practice of fratricide in the Ottoman Empire.
-After Ahmed died in 1617, she was instrumental in the Mustafa's enthronement and after his second deposition in 1623, she became Naib-I Saltanat (regent) three times, during minority of her son Murad IV from 1623 to 1632, during the unstable reign of Ibrahim and during the early reign of her grandson Mehmed IV from 1648 until her assassination on 2 September 1651.
-Kösem wielded unparalleled political power and influenced the empire's foreign and domestic policies..
+After Ahmed died in 1617, she was instrumental in Mustafa's enthronement and, after his second deposition in 1623, she assumed absolute power and dominant as a Valide Sultan and Naib-I Saltanat (regent) three times, during minority of her son Murad IV from 1623 to 1632, during the unstable reign of Ibrahim and during the early reign of her grandson Mehmed IV from 1648 until her assassination on 2 September 1651.
+Kösem wielded unparalleled political power and influenced the empire's foreign and domestic policies.

 Turhan Sultan

-Turhan Sultan governed the Ottoman Empire as regent during the minority of her son Mehmed IV in 1651–1656, having won a struggle with his grandmother (Kösem Sultan) for the role.
-She also contributed to the empire's defense, spending large amounts of money on the reconstruction and fortification of key military strongholds.
+Turhan Sultan governed the Ottoman Empire as regent during the minority of her son Mehmed IV from 1651 to 1656, having won a struggle with his grandmother (Kösem Sultan) for the role.
+One of the most powerful women of Ottoman Empire,she also contributed to the empire's defense, spending large amounts of money on the reconstruction and fortification of key military strongholds.
 When her son Mehmed IV returned from a successful military campaign, Turhan arranged a royal procession to retrace his warpath, and share in the glory of his victory.
 She was responsible for the construction of the Yeni Mosque (Yeni Cami) at Eminönü.